danger

 Environmental Services is designing a project to restore about 18 acres in the Johnson Creek floodplain.
 The project will reconnect Johnson Creek to its historic floodplain, reduce flooding on private property, restore habitat for fish and wildlife, and improve water quality in the creek.

 Project design began in 2019 and will continue through 2024.
-Construction is expected to begin in early March 2025 and will be completed by mid-February 2026.
+Construction is expected to begin Spring 2025.

 On this Page